mtkuhn/advent-of-code-2020/readme.md

 I mod the index by the width of the input to effectively loop it around rather than go off the edge.
 Finally, I take a count of '#' characters found.

-###Part 2
+### Part 2
 To solve for different down amounts in the slope was simple, I just filtered out rows using a mod on the index.

-I refactored the tree calculation into it's own function so that I could iterate over a list of slopes.
+I refactored the tree calculation into its own function so that I could iterate over a list of slopes.

-Finally, I used a reduce to calculate the product.
-I had some issues here as I initially got overflow and had to conver to BigInt.
+Finally, I used a `reduce` to calculate the product.
+I had some issues here as I initially got overflow and had to convert to BigInt.
+(Later I realized `Long` was enough.)

+## Day 4
+### Part 1
+The hardest part of this for me was figuring out how to parse the input data.
+The fact that passwords could be spread across multiple lines meant that I needed to combine those lines in a meaningful way.
+I came up with this:

+    .fold(mutableListOf("")) { list, line  ->
+        if(line.isBlank()) list.add("")
+        if(list.last().isBlank()) list[list.lastIndex] += line
+        else list[list.lastIndex] += " $line"
+        list
+    }

+`fold` is much like `reduce`, except that in this case I can give it an intial value for the accumulator.
+By making the accumulator a `List` I can selectively fold each new element into either the last list item or as a new list item.

+Once I had the data sorted per passport, it was a simple matter of creating a map of values and checking for their existence.

+### Part 2

+All that was needed here was to add some additional validation.
+For some multi-step validations I created extension functions on `String`.
+Most validation was done using regex.